andrebrener/crypto_predictor/README.md

 # Crypto Predictor

-Crypto Predictor is an application that predicts cryptocurrency price changes and provides financial recommendations using Machine Learning models.
+Crypto Predictor is an application that generates financial recommendations for cryptocurrencies using Machine Learning models to predict cryptocurrency prices.

 This prediction does not take BTC into account, and the price of the other coins is measured in BTC.
+This is done to avoid BTC price volatility.

-By running the code, it will automatically extract, predict and send mail with the final recommendations like this one:
+By running the code, the application will automatically extract, predict and send email with the final recommendations.
+See example:

 ![img](http://i.imgur.com/oRPiRW9.png)